kyma-incubator/compass/docs/compass/08-01-basic-flow-tutorial.md

 # Manage your Applications using Kyma Console and Compass UIs

 This tutorial presents the basic flow in which you manually register an external Application's API into Compass and expose it into the Kyma Runtime.
-In the Kyma Runtime, you then create a lambda that calls the Application's API.
+In the Kyma Runtime, you then create a Function that calls the Application's API.
 While going through this tutorial, you will navigate between two UI views:

 - Compass UI, where you create connections between Applications, Runtimes, and scenarios
-- Kyma Console UI, where you manage resources used in your Application, such as services, lambdas, and bindings
+- Kyma Console UI, where you manage resources used in your Application, such as services, Functions, and bindings

 ## Prerequisites